-I’m a proud new grandma, and we all cheered on our little guy as he recently learned how to walk.
-Anyone that has watched this learning process knows that they don’t just get up one day and take off running.
-He started by pulling himself up on furniture and walking around the edges of the coffee table, which lead to pushing anything he could find that would move.
+I’m a proud grandma, and we all cheered on our little guy when he learned how to walk.
+Anyone who has watched this learning process knows they don’t just get up one day and take off running.
+He started by pulling himself up on furniture and walking around the edges of the coffee table, which led to pushing anything he could find that would move.
 He would fall back on his bum, knock his little head, but he kept getting up and trying.
 Determined to get around like his momma, he practiced and tried again and again until one night he let go of the guiding hand and took a step on his own.

 Life – like my grandson’s quest to learn to walk – is full of adventures, disappointments, and accomplishments that can teach the determined soul.

 I wouldn’t consider myself old by any means, but I have experienced a bit of life.
 As a wife of 28 years, mother of 4, and grandmother; I’ve had my fair share of opportunities to help put Humpty Dumpty together again.
 Life is messy, sticky, unpredictable, surprising, entertaining; and, if we play our cards right, can mold us into a person full of wisdom.
 In my journey of the last half a century, I’ve learned a few things along the way.
 Some of those life lessons have come more easily than others, but one constant I’ve come to understand is we always have a choice.

 I recently read a study that showed the average adult has over 35,000 choices to make in a 24-hour period.1 As I have contemplated what I have done with those choices over the years, I’ve come to realize many of those choices are associated with a situation, trial or adventure that have helped me collect a smattering of knowledge, insight and yes, wisdom.